-- Cheval Old Town Chambers – Book a night or two here and the views can continue after you’ve stopped exploring for the day.
-Its location in the heart of Old Town makes it the perfect base.
+- Cheval Old Town Chambers – book a night or two here and the views can continue after you’ve stopped exploring for the day.
+Its location in the heart of the Old Town makes it the perfect base.

 The ‘Fair City’ of Perth is gracefully placed beside the River Tay, with two green spaces and a picturesque city centre filled with attractions, restaurants and historical stories weaved throughout.

-- Black Watch Museum – The museum explores the journey of Scotland’s oldest military regiment, through turbulent times of the Jacobites to the World Wars.
+- Black Watch Museum – the museum explores the journey of Scotland’s oldest military regiment, through the turbulent times of the Jacobites to the World Wars.
 Housed in Balhousie Castle, the castle’s terrace overlooks the city’s leafy green space, the North Inch.

 Up in Aberdeen, granite buildings sparkle with the knowledge that the city is one of the most architecturally unique in Europe.
 The Old Town dates back even as far as the Picts, with beautiful cathedrals and university buildings framing the north, and the easterly harbour looking out to the North Sea.